 Does insurance cover pterygium?

 Pterygium surgery is often covered by medical insurance.
 Certain factors have to be met.
 These include daddy Jim growing at a rapid rate, interfering with vision, or causing double vision.
-Smaller Pterygium removal are considered cosmetic and are self pay.
+Smaller Pterygium removals are considered cosmetic and are self pay.

 Should I have my pterygium removed?